dsGitHubRepository/find-political-donors/README.md

 In step 03, an additional input file states.txt which is basically an alphabatical list of US states "USSTATES[]" is introduced to facilitate listing of zip codes since zip codes appears right after states such as NY 20003. since zip code appears as 5 or 9 digit though many other split entry of each line is 5 or 9 digit, hence additional states.txt was introduced.

+Here I have listed the valid zip code "ZIP-CODE[]" corresponding ids "ID[]" and an index that corresponds to valid zip code list eventually be used to list the corresponding dolalr contribution "DOLLARRBZ[]" and date "DATERBZ[]"